samrobbins85/se-docs/docs/Developer/removeZone.md

 title: removeZone
 ---

-Removes a zone from the warehouse
+Removes a zone (and all bays and trays contained within) from the warehouse.
 ## URL
 ```http request
 POST /stockTake/removeZone